 Chronic hand eczema

-Chronic hand eczema is an inflammation of the skin on the hands that is not contagious.
-Eczema can exist for a period of months or years or follow an episodic course.
+Chronic hand eczema is not contagious and can persist for months or years or recur episodically.
 It is estimated that five to ten per cent of the total population are affected, women more commonly than men.

 The more frequently the skin comes into contact with irritant, harmful or allergy-causing substances and the shorter the regeneration phases between periods of contact, the more likely it is that the natural protective barriers of the skin will be exhausted.